WHAT IS PHYSICS?

-Studying physics will enhance your ability to think clearly, to pay attention in detail and to construct logical and reasoned arguments.
+Analytical Studying physics will enhance your ability to think clearly, pay attention to detail and construct logical and reasoned arguments.
+Problem Solving

 The mathematics and physics modules you take will ask you to solve problems—lots of them!
 This includes not only academic problems but also practical problems.
 You will learn how to formulate problems precisely, how to identify the key questions and how to use simple problems and limiting cases to guide your approach to more complicated problems.